High 5 Futsal League

-The High 5 Futsal League (stylized as HIGH 5) is the top-flight futsal league in the Philippines organized by The Henry V. Moran Foundation and was affiliated with the Philippine Football Federation until 2024.
+The High 5 Futsal League (stylized as HIGH 5) is a developmental futsal league in the Philippines organized by The Henry V. Moran Foundation and formerly affiliated with the Philippine Football Federation until 2024.
 It has a men's and women's division.

 History

 Futsal director Vic Hermans led the organization of the High 5 Women's Futsal League in 2023, an league held under the auspices of the Philippine Football Federation futsal department and The Henry V. Moran Foundation of Danny Moran.

 A U23 Women's Futsal League was held in 2022 which was participated by mostly university teams which served as the pooling source for the newly revived Philippines women's national futsal team which played a series of friendlies against Guam in October 2022.

 The inaugural women's open league season 2023 had eight teams.
 A men's open league was also held for the first time with eleven teams.

-By March 2025, the futsal leagues are already on their fourth iteration.